K\"ahler-Einstein metrics on smooth Fano toroidal symmetric varieties of type AIII: Introduction

+In fact, we show that, in Theorems \ref{Main theorem-eq} and \ref{Blowup-eq}, both $X_m$ for $m \geq 4$ and $B\ell_Z(X_m)$ of $X_m$ for $m=5$ are $\SL_m(\mathbb C)$-equivariantly uniformly K-stable, not just K-polystable, which implies Theorems \ref{Main theorem} and \ref{Blowup} by Proposition~\ref{criterion}.
 Here, we emphasize that Theorems \ref{Main theorem} and \ref{Blowup} are one of the few cases, including \cite{Del22} and \cite{LL}, that the K-stability or K-unstability of a reasonable class consisting of infinitely many Fano manifolds of different dimensions is verified.
-In practice, the estimate of the barycenter becomes extremely hard when considering \emph{infinite} families of the moment polytope of Fano spherical manifolds.
+In practice, the estimate of the barycenter becomes extremely hard when considering \emph{infinite} series of the moment polytope of Fano spherical manifolds.

 The paper is organized as follows.
-In Section~2, we recall the theory of spherical varieties by focusing on symmetric varieties, and we state a combinatorial criterion for K-stability of smooth Fano spherical varieties obtained by Delcroix in terms of algebraic moment polytopes.
+In Section~2, we recall the theory of spherical varieties by focusing on symmetric varieties, and we state a combinatorial criterion for $G$-equivariant K-stability of smooth Fano spherical varieties obtained by Delcroix in terms of algebraic moment polytopes.
 In Section~3, we study the wonderful compactification $X_m$ of symmetric homogeneous space of type $\textup{AIII}(2, m)$ for $m \geq 4$, and prove Theorem~\ref{Main theorem} by computing the barycenter of the moment polytope of $X_m$ with respect to the Duistermaat--Heckman measure.
 In Section~4, we prove Theorem~\ref{Blowup} and compute the greatest Ricci lower bound of the blow-up of $X_6$ along the closed orbit.

 1em